EmmanuelPat6/Robotics_Lab_Homework_2/README.md

     and go in `Plugins->Visualization->Plot` and add `/effort_controller/commands/data[0]`, then `/effort_controller/commands/data[1]` up to `/effort_controller/commands/data[6]`
 ## Inverse Dynamics Control in the Operational Space 🔬
 By default, the Inverse Dynamics Controller implemented is the Joint Space one.
 Instead, to implement an Inverse Dynamics Controller in the Operational Space it is sufficient to comment, in the file `ros_kdl_package/src/ros2_kdl_node.cpp`, `line 346`: `joint_efforts_.data = controller_.idCntr(joint_positions_, joint_velocities_, joint_accelerations_, 40, 20);` and uncomment `line 348`: `joint_efforts_.data = controller_.idCntr(cartpos, des_vel, des_acc, 40, 30, 20, 15);`.
 It is sufficient to run the same commands as in the previous case.

+⚠️ To achieve a satisfactory result, take into account the comments provided in the parameter selection section.
+This final control, in fact, requires lower acceleration (where it is present) then the other one ⚠️